doodledudes/skeleton-pug-sass/README.md

 ---
 # What's new
+- Bulma
+- Vuejs
-- angularjs (AngularJS v1.6.5)
+- Happiness
-- gulp-inject (no more manual linking of js/css on the page)
 ---
 # skeleton-pug-sass
 A starter template using pug and sass.